aral/catts/README.md

   - There is already a graphically-heavy, slower alternative with the “Show Desktop” (<kbd>⌘</kbd> + <kbd>↓</kbd>) gesture that gives you an overview of the windows within a workspace with window previews that can be used if differentiating windows based on their contents is important.

-(GNOME successfully expand this to differentiate between apps you have open and windows but Catts is simple and limited to windows at the moment.
+(Catts is limited to windows at the moment.
+It does not group windows by app.
 See [limitations](#limitations), below.)

 __In elementary OS, however the task switcher:__